HobanLab/Butternut/README.md

 # butternut
-Collection of all code for butternut
+Collection of all code for calculating statistics on genetic diversity and structure for diagrams and plots for the associated project.